 Natural diamonds come from mines, while artificial ones come from laboratories that use extreme pressure and heat to imitate mines.
-While lab-grown diamonds are identical to natural ones, many people regard the latter as “real” and prefer them.
-However, many mining companies don’t produce sustainably sourced diamonds.
+Whilу lab-grown diamonds are identical to natural ones, many people regard the latter as “real” and prefer them.
+However, some mining companies don’t source diamonds sustainably.
 If learning about natural and ethically made diamonds is what you want, you’ve come to the right place.

 Ethically sourced diamonds are stones that are products of humanitarian mining practices.
 The companies that mine them maintain safe and responsible labour practices, support community development, and stand against human rights abuse.

-The same mining companies and jewelers also try to reduce their impact on the environment.
+The same mining companies and jewelers also try to reduce their environmental impact.
 You might have also looked up conflict-free diamonds.
 Responsibly sourced diamonds and conflict-free diamonds both mean that the company doesn’t finance or support rebel movements.

 Are Ethically Mined Diamonds Cheaper?

 Yes, jewelry and other ethically sourced engagement rings are cheaper.
-Cheaper yet are lab-grown diamonds, which minimize the industry’s impact on the environment.
+Cheaper yet are lab-created diamonds, which minimize the industry’s environmental impact.
 Many people assume that lab-grown diamonds are cheaper because they aren’t real diamonds, but this is a myth.

 The truth is that artificial diamonds are physically and chemically the same as earth-mined diamonds.
 The only difference lies in their origin.
 Keep in mind that they’re as real as mined ones.